GSA/https/pages/guide.md

 This applies to all public domains and subdomains operated by the federal government, regardless of the domain suffix, as long as they are reachable over HTTP/HTTPS on the public internet.

-This page provides implementation guidance for agencies by the White House Office of Management and Budget, as agencies manage the transition to HTTPS by December 31, 2016.
+This page provides implementation guidance for agencies by the White House Office of Management and Budget, as agencies manage their transition to HTTPS.

 * [Compliance and best practice checklist](#compliance-and-best-practice-checklist)
 * [Options for HSTS compliance](#options-for-hsts-compliance)